Belal-Elshenety/Search-Rescue-Multi-Agent-System-with-AutoGen-Studio/README.md

 Below is a diagram illustrating the hierarchy and roles within the system, along with their interdependencies:

 ![Search & Rescue Hierarchy](./docs/AgenticSystemDesign.png)
+[Link to diagram template](https://orgpad.info/s/yVGFiV-h52l?template=true): Use this template to create and customize your own diagram.
 ---

 ### **Key Features**